Nirmala-vijapur/M2-EmbSys/Project/README.md

 # POTENTIOMETER
 The Potentiometer is an electric device that used to measure the Electro Motive Force of a given battery, the internal resistance of a cell.
 And also it is used to compare the EMFs of different cells.
 It can also use as a variable resistor in most of the applications.

-# TRANSISTOR
-A transistor is a semiconductor device used to amplify or switch electronic signals and electrical power.
-It is composed of semiconductor material usually with at least three terminals for connection to an external circuit.

 # RELAY
 It is a switch which controls (open and close) circuits electromechanically.
 The main operation of this device is to break contact with the help of a signal without any human involvement in order to switch it ON or OFF.
 It is mainly used to control a high powered circuit using a low power signal.